spacetelescope/hstcal/README.md

 # Use HSTCAL
 $ calacs.e [...]
 $ calwf3.e [...]
-$ cal[...].e
+$ cs[...].e
 ```

 ## Source Installation

-To install HSTCAL from source please follow the instructions provided in `INSTALL.md`.
+To install HSTCAL from source please follow the instructions provided in
+`INSTALL.md`.